ewpratten/HowToComputer/README.md

 	end
 end
 ```
-This, is the compression algorithm.
+This is the compression algorithm.
 The way it works is actually quite simple.
-The disign is based on this diagram that I drew:
+The design is based on this diagram that I drew:

 ![IMAGE UNABLE TO DISPLAY](https://raw.githubusercontent.com/Ewpratten/HowToComputer/master/img/compression.jpeg "compression")

 I will try to explain the algorithm in a way that is easier to understand.
-Let's take three data points.
-Due to the 3:1 compression, these three points need to be made in to one point.
-The way that i handle this is as follows.
+Let's start with three data points.
+Due to the 3:1 compression, these three points need to be made into one point.
+The way that I handle this is as follows.
 Let's say that these are the three points: *12, 15, 16*.
 The program then finds the average of the points and stores it in an [array](#arrays).
 In this case, the output would be *14.333*.
 <br><br>
-Now for the oppisite.
+Now for the opposite.
 ```lua
 function uncompress()
 	i=1